 Cocktails: Cucumber Margarita

 Mardi Restaurant at Palihouse West Hollywood

-The al fresco courtyard and dining experience is reminiscent of a bespoke home-cooked California garden party.
-Seasonal large-format dishes are meant to be shared by the whole table and passed around family style.
+The al fresco courtyard and dining experience are reminiscent of a bespoke California garden party.
+Seasonal, large format dishes are meant to be shared by the whole table and passed around family style.

 Montrose West Hollywood

-Timbre exudes a sexy, sophisticated vibe featuring Michelin-rated Executive Chef Bryan Achay.
-Bringing his 25+ years of global culinary experience to the table, his creations are exclusively available to hotel guests in the dining room or al fresco on the adjacent patio.
-Locals are invited to enjoy Tone or Tonic.
+Michelin-rated Executive Chef Bryan Achay brings over 25 years of global culinary experience to the Timbre, a sophisticated restaurant available to hotel guests only.
+Guests can enjoy their meal in the dining room or al fresco on the adjacent patio.
+Locals are invited to enjoy the hotel’s lounge, Tone, or its rooftop bar, Tonic.

 Breakfast: Buttermilk Pancakes

-Happy Hour: Monday to Friday 3 – 5 pm the Manager hosts a Vinyl Hour at Tone with complimentary wine for hotel guests and their visitors
+Happy Hour: Monday to Friday from 3 – 5 p.m.
+The Manager hosts a Vinyl Hour at Tone with complimentary wine for hotel guests and their visitors.